McMastercce/bvd-assignment-2-template/README.md

-# bvd-103-assignment-1-template
+# bvd-103-assignment-2-template
-This is a template repository for the first assignment in BVD 103 at McMaster Continuing Education.
+This is a template repository for the second assignment in BVD 103 at McMaster Continuing Education.